-Twitter is the new finger
+Twitter is the New finger

 Back in the day, we used to leave a small file named .plan in our Unix home directories, which others could read over port 79 with the finger command.
 It was a useful for quick status updates, to find out what people were working on (or where they were off to) without pestering them.
 John Carmack popularized it as a proto-blog, and the IM phenomenon brought a similar function mainstream via presence notification with custom status messages.
 But I’ve been frustrated at how difficult it is to log and broadcast a group’s or even my own status messages.